OpenFairWind/fairwindplusplus/README.md

   The Char FairWind App uses diverse and different data sources organized as geographic information system (GIS) layers.
 The georeferenced data can be static or updated in realtime.
 At the current state of development the following layers are supported:
   SignlK, Tiled Map Layer, Open Sea Map Layer.
-Here in the picture an experimental Nevionics map layer NOT available as open source resource.

 - **Web Apps**